auth0/Auth0.swift/README.md

 #### Retrieve user metadata

-To call this method, you need to request the `read:users` scope when logging in.
+To call this method, you need to request the `read:current_user` scope when logging in.
 You can get the user ID value from the `sub` [claim](https://auth0.com/docs/get-started/apis/scopes/openid-connect-scopes#standard-claims) of the user's ID token, or from the `sub` property of a `UserInfo` instance.

 ```swift
 Auth0